-Sample File Name Description sample1 (deprecated) XMLTransformPanelSample.java A visual application that uses the XMLTransformPanel, DOMBuilder, and XSLTransformer beans.
-This bean applies XSL transformations to XML documents and shows the result. sample2 (deprecated) ViewSample.java A sample visual application that uses the XMLSourceView and XMLTreeView beans.
-It visualizes XML document files. sample3 AsyncTransformSample.java A nonvisual application that uses the XSLTransformer and DOMBuilder beans.
+Sample File Name Description sample1 XMLTransformPanelSample.ja A visual application that uses the XMLTransformPanel, DOMBuilder, and XSLTransformer beans.
+This bean applies (deprecated) Va XSL transformations to XML documents and shows the result. sample2 ViewSample.java A sample visual application that uses the XMLSourceView and XMLTreeView beans.
+It visualizes XML document files. (deprecated ) AMELITECTICAL DOCATION IN VISUALIZES ANNE GOOGITICAL MICS. sample3 AsyncTransformSample.java A nonvisual application that uses the XSLTransformer and DOMBuilder beans.
 It applies the XSLT stylesheet specified in doc.xsl on all .xml files in the current directory.
-It writes the results to files with the extension .log. sample4 (deprecated) DBViewSample.java A visual application that uses the DBViewer bean to implement a simple application that handles insurance claims. sample4 (deprecated) DBViewClaims.java This JFrame subclass is instantiated in the DBViewFrame class, which is in turn instantiated in the DBViewSample program.
+It writes the results to files with the extension .log. sample4 (deprecated ) DBViewSample.java A visual application that uses the DBViewer bean to implement a simple application that handles insurance claims. sample4 (deprecated ) DBViewClaims.java This JFrame subclass is instantiated in the DBViewFrame class, which is in turn instantiated in the DBViewSample program.